xisen-w/mobisense/hardware-group/README.md

 - try restarting Arduino by pressing the button
 - try terminating and rerunning `server.py`
 - check your wifi connection by running `sparkfun_imu/imu_wifi_test` with your Arduino plugged in your laptop

+## Inverse Kinematics Script
+This script calculates joint angles in the sagittal plane using IMU sensor data.
+It helps analyze lower limb movement.

+Note Digital Motion Processor (DMP) fusion algorithm requires ~45 seconds to stabilize.
+Wait 45 seconds before recording data.

+Assumptions
+- IMU reference axes must be aligned:
+  - X-axis points away from the treadmill.
+  - Z-axis points towards the ceiling.
+- IMU placement on the limb:
+  - X-axis extends away from the treadmill.
+  - Z-axis points away from the body.